eduvinagre/Intro-component-with-sign-up-form/README.md

 ### What I learned

-It's still a work in progress specially validating forms on JavaScript
+It's still a work in progress specially validating forms on JavaScript and adding responsive features for mobile.

 ### Continued development

 As said above I'll still making sure my form validations skills are on top of my knowledge